LifeSaver

 Solution

-LifeSaver is a portable healthcare ecosystem combining physical equipment with an intelligent software assistant.
+LifeSaver is a portable healthcare ecosystem that combines physical medical equipment with an intelligent software assistant.

 Research & Insights

-We began with generative research across urban, rural, and disaster-relief scenarios.
-Personas and workflows were mapped for emergencies, medication delivery, and routine checkups.
+Our team conducted generative research across urban, rural, and disaster-relief scenarios.
+Personas and workflows were mapped for emergencies, medication delivery, and routine healthcare tasks.

-Three recurring needs emerged: clarity under stress, extreme portability, and resilience without internet access.
+Three recurring needs emerged: clarity under stress, portability, and resilience without internet access.

 Designing for Samsung Flip 5